miegli/Neoslive.Hybridsearch/Resources/Public/hybridsearch.md

 Returns **mixed** Property of group

-## getFacetedNodes
+## getCategorizedNodes

-Get all nodes faceted for this group from current search result.
+Get all nodes categorized for this group from current search result.

 **Parameters**

--   `faceted` **string** property for facet/grouping
+-   `categorized` **string** property for categorize/grouping

 Returns **array** collection of {HybridsearchResultsDataNode}